microsoft/pai/pai-management/doc/pai-build.md

 #    dst: src/xxxxxx/copied_file
 ```

-Configuration only consists copy-list part. if you don't need you can just ignore this field then provide an empty image.yaml .
+The file only consists of ```copy-list``` part, according to the current design.
+If this module does not need to copy anything from other places, you can just ignore this field then provide an empty image.yaml .

 - ```copy-list``` part:
-    - In project, we only keep one replica of source code or tool and we won't replace too much replicas in each image's directory.
-So this parts tell paictl the path to copy the file.
+    - This field tells paictl the path to copy files.
     - Command: ```cp -r pai/pai-management/$src pai/pai-management/$dst ```. ```src``` and ```dst``` is the value in this part.

-#### Place the Image Directory into PAI ####
+#### Place the image directory into pai ####

- Note that the name of image's directory should be same with the image name.
+ Note that the name of image's directory should be identical with the image name.

-For example, now we wanna add a docker image "ownImage" into pai.
-You will first create a directory named "XYZ" in the path ```pai/pai-management/src/ownImage```.
-That is the image's directory named as the image's name.
+For example, now you wanna add a docker image "ownImage" into pai.
+You will first create a directory named "ownImage" under the path ```pai/pai-management/src/ownImage```.

-#### Place the Image Directory into PAI ####
+#### Build and push image with paictl ####

 ```
 ./paictl.py image build -p /path/to/your/cluster-configuration/dir -n [your-image-name]